FAQ with lots of information about buying Italian property, purchase process. Frequently asked questions about buying property in Italy.

 only then can we ask the notary to provide a quote for the precise taxes payable.

-Taxes would be different for a commercial purchase, eg if your company is buying an Italian company.
-Further details on request.
+Taxes would be different for a commercial purchase, eg if your company is buying an Italian company (ie a farm or other company).
+Buying the shares of a company usually meets zero taxes, just a few fixed fees, and notary and accountancy fees.

 What other purchase costs are there?

 Agency fees – in Italy both buyer and seller pay the agent.
-These are payable to the Italian agent at compromesso (preliminary contract) stage and for each party are usually 3% plus VAT.
+These are payable to the Italian agent (one of our partners) you view the house with at compromesso (preliminary contract) stage and for each party are typically 3%-4%plus VAT.
 VAT is 22% in Italy.
 Minimums apply.
+Nothing is payable to Casa Tuscany so you will not pay double the fees, you will just have double the assistance!

 Compromesso registration fees – approx €380 plus a part payment of taxes which is deducted from the total taxes due at completion.